genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_create-a-user-interface.md

 - **home.ts**
 - **home.styles.ts**

-We will make use of Entity Management component, which includes CRUD functionality by providing previously defined endpoints.
+We will make use of the Entity Management component, which includes CRUD functionality by providing previously defined endpoints.
+This makes things very simple for us here.

 Add the code below to the **home.template.ts** in the path **client/web/src/routes/home/home.template.ts**.